A step-by-step guide to T’s pipeline execution model

 build_pipeline(p)is available as a shorthand forpopulate_pipeline(p, build = true).

-After building, use read_node() or
+After building, use read_node() to retrieve materialized

-read_node("total") -- reads the serialized artifact for "total"
+read_node(p.total) -- reads the serialized artifact for "total"

 These functions look up the node in the latest build log and deserialize the artifact.